Cyber Security Headlines – April 13, 2022

 Sandworm hackers fail to take down Ukrainian energy provider

-The Russian state-sponsored hacking group known as Sandworm tried on Friday to take down a large Ukrainian energy provider by disconnecting its electrical substations with a new variant of the Industroyer malware for industrial control systems (ICS) which had been customized to target high-voltage electrical substations.
-They then tried to erase the traces of the attack by executing CaddyWiper and other data-wiping malware families tracked as Orcshred, Soloshred, and Awfulshred for Linux and Solaris systems.
-Researchers at ESET, collaborating with the Ukrainian Computer Emergency Response Team say that they do not know how the attacker compromised the environment or how they managed to move from the IT network into the ICS environment, but that the attack was successfully detected in progress and stopped before any actual blackout could be triggered. as of now, destruction of the power system has been prevented.
+Sandworm, the Russian state-sponsored hacking group, attempted on Friday to disable a large Ukrainian energy provider “by disconnecting its electrical substations with a new variant of the Industroyer malware for industrial control systems (ICS) which had been customized to target high-voltage electrical substations.”
+They then tried to erase their footprints by executing CaddyWiper and other data-wiping malware families tracked as Orcshred, Soloshred, and Awfulshred for Linux and Solaris systems.
+“Researchers at ESET, collaborating with the Ukrainian Computer Emergency Response Team say that they do not know how the attacker compromised the environment or how they managed to move from the IT network into the ICS environment,” but that the attack was successfully detected in progress and stopped before any actual blackout could be triggered. as of now, destruction of the power system has been prevented.

 (Bleeping Computer and Wired)